clfromhell/Feuersoftware/README.md

-# ConnectAPI
+# Feuersoftware
-A python lib for the Feuersoftware Connect API
+A python lib for Feuersoftware